 As part of the Bar/Bat Mitzvah celebration, it is customary at Temple Aliyah for families to sponsor the kiddush luncheon immediately following the service for our congregants and all invited guests.
 Even if you are planning to celebrate at a separate, private function thereafter, it is appropriate for your family to attend kiddush with your guests before leaving the synagogue for your own affair.
 This provides a wonderful opportunity for congregants to offer congratulations to the Bar/Bat Mitzvah family.
-[See the "Kiddush Information" sheet included with this manual for detailed information regarding kiddush options.]
+Please contact Melissa Rudman, Executive Director, for more information.